Table of Contents

-The parable of Abraham’s bosom should not be taken literally for Jesus was talking figuratively and drawing a clear distinction between this life and the next and showing the relationship of each to the other.
+The parable of Abraham’s Bosom should not be taken literally for Jesus was talking figuratively and drawing a clear distinction between this life and the next and showing the relationship of each to the other.
 Many facts make it clear that this is only a parable.
 A few are as follows:

-A. Abraham’s bosom is not heaven (Hebrews 11:8-10, 16).
+- Abraham’s bosom is not heaven (Hebrews 11:8-10, 16).

-B. People in hell can’t talk to those in heaven (Isaiah 65:17).
+- People in hell can’t talk to those in heaven (Isaiah 65:17).

-C. The dead are in their graves (Job 17:13; John 5:28, 29).
+- The dead are in their graves (Job 17:13; John 5:28, 29).
 The rich man was in bodily form with eyes, a tongue, etc., yet we know that the body does not go to hell at death.
 It is very obvious that the body remains in the grave, as the Bible says.

-D. Men are rewarded at Christ’s second coming, not at death (Revelation 22:11, 12).
+- Men are rewarded at Christ’s second coming, not at death (Revelation 22:11, 12).

-E. The lost are punished in hell at the end of the world, not when they die (Matthew 13:40-42).
+- The lost are punished in hell at the end of the world, not when they die (Matthew 13:40-42).
 The point of the story is found in verse 31 of Luke 16.
 Parables cannot be taken literally.
 If we took parables literally, then we must believe that trees talk!
 (See this parable in Judges 9:8-15.)

-The idea that at death men go to a place where they suffer “torments” is utterly foreign to the Scriptures, which teach plainly that “the dead know not any thing” (Eccl.
-9:5; Ps.
-146:4).
+The idea that at death men go to a place where they suffer “torments” is utterly foreign to the Scriptures, which teach plainly that “the dead know not any thing” (Ecclesiastes 9:5; Psalms 146:4).
 Jesus Himself resembled death to a sleep (John 11:11, 14).
-In this parable, Jesus was not discussing either the state of man in death or the time when rewards will be passed out.
+In the parable of the rich man and Lazarus, Jesus was not discussing either the state of man in death or the time when rewards will be passed out.